caotic123/PomPom-Language/README.md

 # Implement it for yourself

 For now, we don't have a detailed tutorial of "how to do it", but just studying the code and re-implementing it would be appropriated approach (and easy).
-As COC, λΠ-calculus is very straightforward to implement, you only need to worry about unification and the normalization strategy. *If you have any question please submit it*
+Nevertheless, we provide a little orientation of how to do it :
 ![Rules](https://i.imgur.com/zdBnyGI.jpg)
 *We only made a slight modification by extending the universes, Set : Type*.

+Implementing λΠ-calculus would be the easiest part, some not mandatory things can help in your implementation. :

+- Do not use Bruijn-index/level if you have no intention of using your implementation as a not fun tool
+- Prefer representing context as a map, instead of using type notation inside in your tree.
+- Do not use the same tree in the parser and the intermediate representation
+- Have fun :)

-The unification system is "ad-hoc", you could copy from Agda unification algorithm, for example.
-The subtyping rules of optional constructors are something that can be detailed more with formal rules, but for now, we don't have a formal specification of it.
+The normalizer is your preference, only for the sake of simplicity is preferred to be not lazy, finally, unification is also of your preference, you could copy from the old Agda unification algorithm (you only need unification of datatype indices, do not go for circle checking or absurd., for example.
+The subtyping rules of optional constructors are something that can be detailed more with formal rules, but for now, we don't have a formal specification of it (But it's very straightforward, so no worries).
+*If you have any questions please submit it*

 # Some other details
+- *if you want to see more about this kind of stuff, follow me on [twitter](https://twitter.com/TiagoCa82822459)*.
 - Pompom is actualy Kei2 from [Kei](https://github.com/caotic123/Kei)
 - We are aware that our unification system implies in the k axiom, we would love to change for intensional type theory and be compatible with HOTT.
+- I think optional constructors can extend to support computations between the patterns, if this can be possible, so deriving, for example, a quotient type using only optional constructors is probably possible (Not talking about hott here).
+-  We do want to extend the expressivity to support other higher abstractions.
 - Thinking about the backend, We would love to target it in some practical use (like js or smart contracts).
 - And yep, the design of everything can change, only for the sake of expressivity.
 - For now, we don't offer a terminating checker either positivity checker.
 - Optional constructors are experimental.
+- The purpose of this project is because I need a dependently typed language for test automation, but most languages are overcomplex, so I built it..
 - If you are struggling to re-implement Pompom or have any questions, please feel free to contact me at camposferreiratiago@gmail.com.

+*para o meu trabalho de TCC :(, me libera UFVJM jesus*